Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.03 Motoko Functions and the Candid User Interface/README.md

 ```

 After saving the file and redeploying with `dfx deploy`, the command line call to `topUp` will now execute successfully, and the incremented value will be printed.

+## Introducing the Candid UI

+Typing out command line calls repeatedly can be tedious.
+The Candid UI provides a simple user interface to trigger canister functions without manual command line input.
+Candid is an interface description language that allows interactive documentation and UI for canisters, similar to interactive API documentation like GitLab's 'try it out' feature.

+Instead of using the dfx command line, Candid UI allows specifying input arguments, generating random inputs, and displaying return values from canister methods.
+This provides a graphical interface for interacting with canisters.